 - Hand injured in combat

 Just because a hand injury is not listed above, does not mean you would not be entitled to file a claim.
-We are here to offer you advice when it comes to making your case and would assess whether the accident was caused through negligence or carelessness by another party.
+We are here to offer you advice regarding making your case and assess whether the accident was caused through negligence or carelessness by another party.
 The choice is yours as to whether you act on our advice because we are here to provide the help needed when you need it most without obligation.
 Our hand injury compensation calculator makes it that much easier to understand the amount you could be awarded for your hand injury.

 Claim for a hand injury at work

 We can help you file a claim should you have suffered an accident at work that resulted in a hand injury through no fault of your own.
 Employers have a duty of care to ensure you are safe in a work environment.
 Failure to have the correct health and safety procedures in place could result in your employer being liable to pay compensation to you.
 Employers, by law, must carry out risk assessments but accidents do happen which means you could file a compensation claim and we would be happy to walk you through the correct process right from the word go.